OpenEvalProject/evals/manuscripts/elife-82598/v2/manuscript.md

 Task context was altered through four potential task alterations.
 One alteration was the addition of torsional springs to both finger groups (180 degree deflection angle, 0.028 in or 0.04 in wire diameter, Gardner Spring Inc, Tulsa, OK, USA), referred to as the ‘spring context’.
 The second alteration was the rotation of the manipulandum by 23 degrees in the flexion direction, referred to as the ‘wrist context’.
 A third alteration was introduced by attaching rubber bands from the back of the manipulandum to the door for each finger group, thereby resisting flexion, referred to as the ‘rubber band context’.
 A last alteration was addition of torsional springs and the rotation of the manipulandum by 23 degrees at the same time, referred to as the ‘both context’.
 Trials performed with one of these alterations are referred to as ‘off-context’ trials, while trials performed without alterations are referred to as ‘normal’ trials.
 As the index finger alone is much weaker than the MRS finger group, the index finger used a smaller spring when applicable.
 The added springs increased the force required for full flexion by 9.5 N (for MRS) and 3.3 N (for index), while the rubber bands increased the force required for full flexion by 16.5 N. The rubber band context was only done by Monkey N and in a 1-DOF task due to task difficulty.
 For reference, full flexion required approximately 1.3 N of force without the springs or bands.

-## Comparison of kinematics and muscle activation between contexts
+### Comparison of kinematics and muscle activation between contexts

 Three representative sessions for both Monkey N and Monkey W, 1 day for each context – spring or wrist – were used to compare kinematics across contexts.
 During data collection, normal trials and off-context trials were interleaved by alternating context type every 175–350 trials in order to control for changes in behavior over time.
 During these representative days, there was an average of 1134 normal trials and 1118 off-context trials per day for Monkey N and 526 normal trials and 504 off-context trials per day for Monkey W. To compute how finger velocity changed between normal trials and off-context trials, the peak velocity of finger movements was found for every trial.
 For every trial, the recorded finger flexions were downsampled to 20 ms and filtered with a second-order Savitzky-Golay FIR filter.
 Finger velocity was estimated from the downsampled and filtered finger positions and maximum finger speeds were found.
 The peak movement time was taken at the time of the largest peak in speed after trial start.
 Trials were then split by context and target direction (flexion vs. extension), and a two-sample t-test was used to compare peak speeds and compute a 99% confidence interval, once for flexion targets and again for extension targets.
 Comparisons were made only between trials to the same target, leaving about 281 trials per group and 129 trials per group for each comparison for Monkey N and Monkey W, respectively.

 The same sessions for Monkey N used to compare kinematics were also used to compare muscle activations.
 The recorded EMG was filtered and the mean absolute value was taken in 20 ms bins as described previously.
 Binned muscle activations were then smoothed with a 100 ms Gaussian kernel.
 One value was obtained for every trial by taking the average muscle activation in a 420 ms window around peak movement, including 10 bins before peak movement, the bin that included peak movement, and 10 bins after peak movement.
 These muscle activation values were grouped by context and target, then compared with a two-sample t-test.

-## Computation of neural tuning and context modulation
+### Computation of neural tuning and context modulation

 During five representative experiments for each monkey, three that tested the spring context and two that tested the wrist context, we calculated the number of channels that were significantly modulated by any finger movement and the number of channels with a change in activity between normal trials and off-context trials.
 During these sessions, the monkeys performed the task with all fingers moving together (1-DOF), in a center-out task as described, to targets at either plus or minus 40% from center.
 Trials that were unsuccessful and trials following unsuccessful trials were removed.
 Unsuccessful trials were rare, often only occurring on the first or last trial of a block of trials.
 There was an average of 1072 normal trials and 747 off-context trials for Monkey N and 544 normal trials and 387 off-context trials for Monkey W were used during these sessions.

 Channel tuning and context modulation was calculated with both the SBP features and TCFR features.
 On each day, features and kinematics were averaged into non-overlapping 20 ms bins, data from normal trials and off-context trials were concatenated together, and the SBP and TCFR were each normalized to zero mean and unit standard deviation.
 An optimal lag was calculated for each channel by maximizing the L2-norm of regression coefficients between a feature and finger position and velocity.
-Features at that optimal lag were then regressed with finger position and velocity one at a time with an added effect for context following these equations:Xn=[x^ncx^n]Y=B+XnWn
+Features at that optimal lag were then regressed with finger position and velocity one at a time with an added effect for context following these equations:

+$$
+X_{n}=[x^_{n}cx^_{n}]
+$$

+$$
+Y=B+X_{n}W_{n}
+$$

-where x^n is the T × 1 vector containing T bins of channel SBP or TCFR for channel n, c is an indicator variable that equals one if that sample was during an off-context trial or zero otherwise, Y is a T × 2 matrix containing finger position and velocity, B is the trained linear offset, and Wn is the 2×2 matrix of trained weights relating channel n’s activity to finger position and velocity.
+where $x^_{n}$ is the T × 1 vector containing T bins of channel SBP or TCFR for channel n, c is an indicator variable that equals one if that sample was during an off-context trial or zero otherwise, Y is a T × 2 matrix containing finger position and velocity, B is the trained linear offset, and Wn is the 2×2 matrix of trained weights relating channel n’s activity to finger position and velocity.
 A channel was called tuned if the regression coefficient between the neural feature and either finger position or velocity, that is w1,1 or w1,2, were significantly different from zero, via a t-test on the regression coefficient.
 A channel was also called context modulated if either coefficient in the second row of Wn, which includes the effect of context, was significantly different from zero, also via a t-test, indicating a different slope relating neural activity and kinematics between normal trials and off-context trials.
 False discovery rate correction was applied to each session at a level of 0.1%.

 To quantify the change in neural activity between contexts as in Figure 7, we used one representative session for Monkey N in which trials were done in the normal, spring, wrist, and rubber band contexts.
 An additional two representative sessions for Monkey W were used, one session comparing normal and spring trials and another session comparing normal and wrist trials, both performed with 1-DOF movements and with targets to 40% flexion or extension from rest only.
 Tuned channels were calculated as previously described using the SBP feature.
 For every trial, the SBP was binned into 20 ms bins and then smoothed with a 100 ms Gaussian kernel.
 Then the average activity in a window spanning 200 ms before and 200 ms after the bin containing peak movement was calculated for each tuned channel.
 The trials were then split by context and by target, and the trial SBP values were compared between contexts with a two-sample t-test.

-## Offline predictions
+### Offline predictions

 Data from nine sessions with Monkey N, three for each context (springs, wrist, and both), were used for offline muscle activation and kinematic predictions, and three sessions for Monkey W, one for each context, were used for offline kinematic predictions.
 During these sessions, both monkeys performed the 2-DOF center-out task.
 Blocks of normal trials and off-context trials were interleaved by alternating context in order to control for changes in neural activity over time.
 Trials that were unsuccessful were removed before analysis.
 There was an average of 803 normal trials and 470 off-context trials for Monkey N and 737 normal trials and 329 off-context trials for Monkey W. To account for changes in monkey motivation, sessions chosen were those with consistent prediction accuracy between early and late normal trials within a session.
 These sessions spanned 165 days starting 792 days post-cortical array implant and 120 days post-EMG electrode implant for Monkey N, and 63 days starting 285 days post-cortical array implant for Monkey W.

 In each session, SBP and muscle activations or kinematics were binned into 32 ms bins and features were concatenated across trials of the same context.
 The SBP channels were masked to those with an average TCFR greater than 1 Hz across a session and 12 bins of history from each of these channels were used as additional features.
 Ridge regression relating SBP to muscle activations or kinematics was trained on normal trials and then tested on both normal trials and off-context trials with 10-fold cross-validation.
 To do this, the normal trials were split into 10 folds with an equivalent number of bins in each fold, a model was trained on nine folds, and then tested on the left-out fold as well as on data from off-context trials.
 We used two metrics to evaluate prediction accuracy.
 First we used the Pearson correlation coefficient between the predicted and measured muscle activations or kinematics to establish how well the predictions are linearly correlated with measurements.
 The second metric was MSE normalized by the variance of the measured data (MSE).
 Normalizing by the variance allows for better comparison across test datasets as they may have different variances.
 In this formulation, the MSE is the fraction of unexplained variance or one minus the variance accounted for or coefficient of determination used in previous studies (Fagg et al., 2009; Naufel et al., 2019).
 Values greater than one indicate that the predictions are introducing variance compared to the worst possible least-squares predictor, that is predicting the mean.

-## Online decoding
+### Online decoding

 We used either a KF or an RFKF (Gilja et al., 2012) to predict intended finger movements for all BMI experiments, as done previously (Irwin et al., 2017; Nason et al., 2021; Vaskov et al., 2018).
 We performed two types of online experiments.
 In the first experiments, an RFKF was trained on normal trials and then used during trials with context changes in the manipulandum or without any additions to the manipulandum.
 To train the model, monkeys first performed at least 300 trials of center-out manipulandum control with 750 ms hold time.
 Using these trials, we trained a position/velocity KF which the monkeys used online for at least 200 trials, with a 32 ms update rate and a 500 ms hold time.
 To use the KF, virtual finger position was updated by integrating the predicted velocity in the current time step to update the previous step’s finger position.
 An RFKF was then trained, as done previously (Nason et al., 2021), by rotating incorrect velocities during online control with the KF to be toward the intended target represented in a two-dimensional space, setting finger velocity equal to zero when in the correct target, and then retraining regression coefficient matrices.
 The RFKF was used online for blocks of 100–200 trials with different context changes applied to the manipulandum, alternating between normal trials and other contexts.
 Multiple contexts could be tested in one session during these experiments by switching out the context manipulations present in the manipulandum.

 In the second set of online experiments, two KFs were trained in one session and then used alternatingly in online control without any changes present in the manipulandum.
 During these sessions, the monkeys first performed at least 300 trials of center-out manipulandum control, followed by another 300 or more trials of center-out manipulandum control with a context change present.
 One model was trained using each set of trials.
 The monkeys then used these models in online control for sets of 100–200 trials, and then the models were alternated.
 Hold times and update rates were kept consistent between types of experiments and sessions.

-## Online performance measures
+### Online performance measures

 We estimated online performance with acquisition time, time to target, orbiting time, and path efficiency.
 Acquisition time was measured as the total time from target presentation to the end of the trial minus the hold time, therefore ending with the target being successfully acquired.
 Time to target was taken as the time from target presentation to the first time where all fingers with targets were in their targets.
 Orbiting time was then calculated as the time from all fingers first reaching their targets to the end of the trial minus the hold time.
 Trials where the fingers reached the targets and never left therefore had an orbiting time of 0 ms. Failed trials were excluded when comparing online performance between context but not for evaluating the monkeys adaptation within the first five trials.
 Path efficiency was calculated as the ratio of the shortest distance between the fingers’ starting positions and the target positions projected onto a two-dimensional space, to the length of the path traveled by the fingers.

-## Online neural activity patterns
+### Online neural activity patterns

 To visualize neural activity during online trials, the normal offline training trials used to train the KF were used to train a new linear readout between neural activity and finger velocities.
 Neural activity from these trials was binned in 50 ms intervals, then neural activity in the current bin and the five most recent bins were regressed with the finger velocities during these trials to obtain one set of weights for that session.
 This model was then used to predict velocities from neural activity during the online trials.
 The predictions at the time point in the trial with the peak online velocity toward the target during the online trial were taken as the online neural activity patterns.
 To compare neural activity patterns across multiple targets in multiple sessions, the neural activity patterns for each trial were projected onto the target direction for each trial to obtain one ‘pushing magnitude’, or the velocity magnitude that they were pushing toward the target direction.
 Pushing magnitudes were collected for each trial, separated for flexion trials (IF, MF, IF+MF), extension trials (IE, ME, IE+ME), and split trials (IF+ME, IE+MF), and then the pushing magnitudes for each set of trials were compared between normal trials and off-context trials using a two-sample t-test.

-## Dimensionality reduction
+### Dimensionality reduction

 To investigate changes in population neural activity due to changes in context, two sessions of 1-DOF center-out trials with targets of 40% flexion or extension from rest were used for each monkey.
 For Monkey N, both sessions included trials where the task was performed in the normal, spring, rubber band, and wrist contexts.
 For Monkey W, one session included trials in the normal and spring contexts, and the other session included trials in the normal and wrist contexts.
 SBP was binned into 20 ms bins, masked to only include channels with TCFR greater than 1 Hz, and then for each trial a time frame 400 ms before to 740 ms after the bin containing peak movement was taken from each trial.
 The neural activity for trials within a single context was concatenated and averaged across trials with the same context and target forming an N × T × D data structure for each context, where N is the number of channels, T is the number of bins per trial used, and D is the number of targets.
 Neural data was then concatenated across targets to form an N × (T*D) matrix and then we used PCA to calculate a manifold for each context, keeping the top 16 components for Monkey N and eight components for Monkey W, which explained 86% of variance on average.
 Principal angles were found between the manifolds following methods used previously (Björck and Golub, 1973; Gallego et al., 2018).
 These principal angles are the minimal angles required to align the manifolds and serve as a measure for how well aligned two manifolds are.
 As a control, two sets of 50 trials were taken from the normal trials and used to calculate two manifolds in the same way.
 The principal angles between these manifolds were then calculated.
 The sampling and angle calculations were repeated 100 times to obtain a control distribution of principal angles.